InkPi/PostItYourLife/README.md

 | Capitalize | This will capitalize the first letter in a string |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.
+ Use this section to list all supporting libraries and their role in the project.

 ## Code Snippet